 Some Quick Do’s and Dont’s

 Do use a designer.
 Designers are needed to add the subtleties that make a great, coherent design.
-This includes hover actions, font selection, colour choices, flat design vs drop shadows, etc… Many of our customers don’t have in-house designers so we at OpenChannel also offer design services.
+This includes hover actions, font selection, color choices, flat design vs drop shadows, etc… Many of our customers don’t have in-house designers so we at OpenChannel also offer design services.

-Do get inspiration from other app stores.
+Do get design inspiration from other app stores.
 The best place to start when designing is by looking at other app stores to figure out your likes and dislikes.
 See our post on the best app store designs.

 Do place your app store on a subdomain.
-Don’t be afraid to use sub domains.
+Don’t be afraid to use subdomains.
 More often than not, a subdomain (like marketplace.your-site.com) is the best place for a custom app store to live.